opensourcepj/teamworkapi/README.md

 ## Usage
 Create instance of TeamWork class sending in your domain and api key.
 Call methods on instance using the api endpoint.
 All requests assumed to be json.
-Also use method called id when id in endpoint and send as parameter.
+Also use method called id to place id in url.

 - POST /projects.json -> instance.projects.post(body=body)
 - GET /projects/{project_id}.json  -> instance.projects.id(project_id).get()